Modern Approaches to HIRF and Lightning Certification

-This course is a comprehensive overview of best practices and approaches intended to greatly reduce the cost and complexity of HIRF and Lightning Certification.
+This workshop is a comprehensive overview of best practices and approaches intended to greatly reduce the cost and complexity of HIRF and Lightning Certification.
 Topics range from commonly experienced pitfalls and misconceptions, key design considerations, and lessons learned from decades of experience in the industry.
 Effectively leveraging simulation, proper test methods, and a variety of other topics will be covered as well.

 Who Should Attend?

-The course is ideally suited to E3 engineers in the aerospace industry.
+The workshop is ideally suited to E3 engineers in the aerospace industry.
 This course will be particularly valuable to those with little to no certification or HIRF and Lightning experience.
 Experienced HIRF and Lightning engineers will have the opportunity to strengthen their expertise through lessons learned and pitfalls seen by industry experts across dozens of programs.

 Jan.
 29- Feb.
 2, 2024

 Justin McKennon is an industry recognized leader in electromagnetic effects and space radiation.
 Justin has an extensive test background, having previously served as Chief Engineer at NTS Lightning Technologies.
 He holds a Full Authority FAA DER license in all HIRF, lightning, and EMI/EMC disciplines and has played critical roles in certification efforts on dozens of commercial and military programs.